 “Well, that’s what my team has encountered so far, Joe,” Captain Ward said as he looked off to the side; verifying with one of his officers.
 “We’re still in the process of checking and re-checking those we’ve already gone through—we get a look at Station 6’s crew from about two days ago.
 And…” Ward shrugged at that point; his head shaking with bewilderment.
 “Every damn recorder stopped and goes blank at the exact same time!
 Not just the holographs; even our 2D backups, Joe!”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Joseth MooreWrite a Review